 If serial lab results are stabilizing (two or more results), the nurse may obtain a physician order for parameters of when to notify the physician regarding critical lab results.
 At any point the critical lab result worsens, the provider must be notified by the nurse or ED tech.

-Time frame for notification to the provider for critical labs should be immediately or within 60 minutes of the lab result.
-If unable to reach the appropriate provider, the chain of command should be followed.
+Time frame for notification to the provider for critical labs should be < 15 minutes for Inpatient results, <60 minutes for Outpatient results.

+Attempted notification should be documented in the Comm Log.

+If unable to notify ordering provider, call the on call Pathologist and follow their directions.

+Direct Access Testing (DAT) notification process

+Because DAT testing is patient directed and doesn’t have a provider order, all critical values will be called directly to the patient and the Comm Log documented.

+If the lab is having difficulty contacting the patient, the lab will contact the Pathologist on call and follow their instructions.

 Reference Lab: